JialingYu/AI-for-Trading/projects/Breakout strategy/readme.md

 - get the high, low and close price of each ticker and date
 - compute the high, low over a 50 days window
-- compute the long and short signal using breakout strategy: generate a long signal(1) when the close price is higher than the 50-day highest price and generate a short signal(-1) when the close price is lower than the 50-day lowest price; do nothing in other cases.
+- compute the long and short signal using breakout strategy: generate a long signal(1) when the close price is higher than the 50-day highest price and generate a short signal(-1) when the close price is lower than the 50-day lowest price; do nothing(signal is 0) in other cases.
 - filter out repeated long and short signals
-- compute lookahead price return and lookahead signal return
+- compute lookahead(5,10,20 days) price return and lookahead signal return
 - test for significance:
   plot the histogram of the signal return, perform K-S test to find the outliers.